rust-unofficial/patterns/patterns/behavioural/RAII.md

 When compared with RAII in C++, there are a few significant differences:

-* while C++ code often interfaces with C code or code in older styles, which doesn't use RAII, Rust was designed without the need to interface with such code, so its far less common to implement OBRM yourself
+* while C++ code often interfaces with C code or code in older styles, which doesn't use RAII.
+Rust does so much less often and because of a few factors one often just pulls a crate that already has the API encapsulated.
+So its far less common to implement OBRM yourself
 * C++ doesn't have `Deref` nor a borrow checker, so code using RAII can not archive the same combination of safety and ergonomics
 * perhaps most importantly, Rust has different semantics when it comes to moving and copying of values, this will be expanded on below.